DataTalksClub/datatalksclub.github.io/slack/guidelines.md

 ## Promotion

 Promoting your work is welcome — for both companies and individuals.
-We have a special channel for that — `#shameless-promotion`.
-You can use it for sharing social media links, blog posts, and anything else.
-Please don’t use other channels for that.
+We have a few special channels for that:

+* `#events` — for sharing events that you organize
+* `#interesting-content` — for sharing content you create (blogs, videos, podcasts, etc)
+* `#shameless-social` — for promoting your posts on social media
+* `#shameless-promotion` — for promoting other things

+Don’t use other channels for that - they will be removed without a warning.
+Repeated violations will result in a ban.

 ### Surveys and feedback on your product

-Messages that ask the community for feedback on your product are considered promotional as well and should be posted in `#shameless-promotion`.
+Messages that ask the community for feedback on your product are considered promotional as well and should be posted in `#shameless-promotion`

 Examples:

 * We're conducting a survey to better understand how people use `____`.
 * We'd like to show you our product and get some feedback from you.
 * We're working on `____` and would like to talk to data scientsits and ML engineers to understand better their painpoints.

-### Promoting events

-To promote your events, you can share them in `#events`, but `#shameless-promotion` is also fine.

 ### Rules for vendors